platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/_index.md

 layout: single
 ---

-To define your app, you can either use one of {{% vendor/name %}}'s [Single-runtime image](/create-apps/app-reference/single-runtime-image.md) or its [composable image (BETA)](/create-apps/app-reference/composable-image.md).
+To define your app, you can either use one of {{% vendor/name %}}'s [single-runtime image](/create-apps/app-reference/single-runtime-image.md) or its [composable image (BETA)](/create-apps/app-reference/composable-image.md).

 ## Single-runtime image